-17 proposed drill targets are identified and designated as “A” to “Q” (see Map 5).
-These were configured as the optimum combinations of coincident Max-Min conductors, favorable magnetic signatures, a complex association of faulting and alteration zones, and/or quartz-Fe-carbonate veins.
-Priority is given to the intersection of structures.
-The MaxMin anomalies are included in the identified targets as secondary targets where coincident, structural and alteration features are located.
+17 proposed drill targets are identified and designated as “A” to “Q” (see Map 6).
+These targets are optimized combinations of coincident and associated Max-Min conductors, favorable magnetic signatures, a complex association of faulting and alteration zones, and/or quartz veins.
+Priority is given to the intersection of structures and/or alteration.
+The MaxMin anomalies included in the proposals are secondary targets coincident with or spatially associated with favorable geology, mineralization and alteration.
 Preference is given to MaxMin anomalies of short strike length.

 The targets are drill ready.
 The proposed collar locations were identified in the field, picketed and photographed (see “Images” tab under “Drill Proposals A to R”).